Aileen Moreton-Robinson

+Moreton-Robinson was the first Aboriginal person to be appointed to a mainstream lecturing position in women's studies in Australia, was Australia's first Indigenous Distinguished Professor, and the first Indigenous scholar from outside the US to be elected as an honorary member of the American Academy of Arts and Sciences.
+She has held positions in women's studies at Flinders University, Indigenous studies at Griffith University, Queensland University of Technology, and RMIT.
+She was formerly the Director of the National Indigenous Research and Knowledges Network and President of the National Aboriginal and Torres Strait Islander Higher Education Consortium (NATSIHEC).
+She is currently Professor Indigenous Research at the University of Queensland and the ARC Centre of Excellence for Indigenous Futures, Australia's first Indigenous led Centre of Excellence.

 Early life

 Moreton-Robinson is of the Goenpul (Koenpul) people, who are part of the Quandamooka nation on Stradbroke Island in Queensland, Australia.
 Moreton-Robinson showed promise as a student in high school, where she received an offer of a scholarship to a Catholic boarding school, which she declined.
 Her experience of racism and discrimination in high school led to her failing to graduate and becoming politically involved in movements for Aboriginal land rights and human rights for Aboriginal people.

 Moreton-Robinson was later accepted to the Australian National University as a mature student, and at the time she was the only Aboriginal student at the university.
-She completed a 1st class honours degree in Sociology from the Australian National University and her doctorate from Griffith University.
+She completed a 1st class honours degree in sociology from the Australian National University and her doctorate from Griffith University.
 Aileen's doctoral thesis was titled Talkin' up to the white woman : Indigenous women and feminism in Australia.
 Her thesis was subsequently published as a book in 1999 which was short-listed for the New South Wales Premier's Literary Awards and the Stanner Award for Indigenous writing.